suburban-daredevil/Smart-Voice-Controlled-Lighting-System/README.md

 ## Further Improvements

 This project can further be improved and applied to a real life scenario by integrating a relay circuit and a light bulb. <br>
 But be careful while handling electricity using relay circuit.
-Expert consultation is mandatory.
+Expert consultation is mandatory. <br>
 Please exercise caution while working with electricity. <br>